-The field activities under the project will be in a phased manner for effective implementation of the proposed project work.
+The field activities under the project will be phased manner for effective implementation of the proposed project work.
 The proposed implementation schedule is:

-- Contractual clearance and installation should be done during off season - Tower point construction and installation should be done during off season - Finalizing the tower points and stringing will be carried out during January- May after the harvesting is complete to avoid any impact on standing crop to be complete before the flood season.
-But this activity will not impact the farmer for carrying out their normal agricultural activities during this period.
-Thus there will not be any loss to the crop.
+- Contractual clearance and installation during October January (flood season) - Tower point construction and installation during October-January (agricultural season and harvesting in January) - Finalizing the tower points and stringing will be carried out during January- May after the harvesting is complete to avoid any impact on standing crop to be complete before the flood season.
+But this activity will not impact the farmer for Carrying out their normal agricultural activities during this period.
+Thus there is no loss to the crop.
 There is no access restriction for the farmers for carrying out the normal agricultural activities including grazing of cattle within the transmission corridor.